About Clean Room Molding

 Both classes define the need to control the particulates and contaminants that can enter the room before, during, and after molding.
 Our Class 7 cleanrooms are climate controlled with special HEPA filters that remove airborne particles as small as 0.3 microns, and our Class 8 cleanrooms have filters that remove particles as small as 0.5 microns.

-Both the Seaway and Wright facilities meet the ISO 13485 certification standards required to manufacture most medical devices, but our cleanrooms also meet the needs of businesses in other industries that require a cleanroom environment for the production of electronics, pharmaceutical packaging, automotive parts, and more.
+All facilities meet the ISO 13485 certification standards required to manufacture most medical devices, but our cleanrooms also meet the needs of businesses in other industries that require a cleanroom environment for the production of precision electronics, pharmaceutical packaging, and more.